Sounds from Space

 #00240

-Report in German language about the first US astronaut John Glenn circulating in MA 6 (Mercury Atlas 6) the Earth 3 times.
+Report in German language about the first US astronaut John Glenn circulating the Earth.
+During his flight in MA 6 (Mercury Atlas 6) he circulated the Earth 3 times.
 Heftbeilage der Hauszeitschrift "Die Brücke" Nr.2 vom Oktober 1962 der Pharmazeutischen Medizinischen Abteilung der Farbwerke Hoechst AG.
 Recording provided by Maik Hermenau.

 Feb 20th 1962